kupl/PL4XGL/NodeClassification/README.md

 ```

-It will produce the classification accuracy and elapsed time (classification time):
+For example, `$ python eval.py -d Wisconsin` will produce the classification accuracy and elapsed time (classification time) as follows:

 ```
 ==============================================================